Anger Foot

 Anger Foot is a first-person shooter video game developed by Free Lives and published by Devolver Digital.
 Players take on the role of a rogue vigilante who kicks and shoots their way through Shit City, clearing out slums, sewers, and skyscrapers of merciless gangsters.
-It was released on July 11, 2024 for Linux, macOS, and Microsoft Windows.
+It was released on July 11, 2024 for Windows.
 It was also released for PlayStation 5 on July 1, 2025.

 Gameplay

 Anger Foot is a fast-paced action packed game where the player navigates through various levels, kicking down doors to surprise and eliminate enemies while attempting to complete each level as quickly as possible.
 The primary weapon in the game is the protagonist's foot, a powerful kick that is used to break down doors, destroy obstacles, and eradicate enemies.
 Additional weapons and power-ups can be picked up while progressing through the levels, allowing players to take a different approach to each situation.
 Players are able to unlock and upgrade their sneakers at the end of each level with each pair possessing a unique attribute.
 There are multiple environments to traverse through such as slums, sewers, and skyscrapers, each with diverse enemy types that have different behavior patterns and attacks.
 The game emphasizes quick reflexes, situational awareness, and fast decision-making to navigate through the different rooms and enemies.
 Speed and efficiency are rewarded, with players encouraged to complete levels in the shortest time possible.
 The gameplay is accompanied by a hardstyle soundtrack created to immerse the player in the action packed environment.